DinisCruz/Book_Generation_Z_Developer_Build/manuscript/content.md

  - Positive reinforcement, adjust to navigation
  - explain using feedback loops from control systems and engineering
  - TDD is a gigantic feedback loop
- - Bret Victor&#39;s inventing on principle (https://vimeo.com/36579366) is all about feedback loops
+ - Bret Victor's inventing on principle (https://vimeo.com/36579366) is all about feedback loops
- - not about just &#39;giving feedback&#39; . the key for feedback loops is that the input will affect the output which will affect the input (good example are how a driver uses the driving wheel in a car)
+ - not about just 'giving feedback' . the key for feedback loops is that the input will affect the output which will affect the input (good example are how a driver uses the driving wheel in a car)
  - used in music (to create special electric guitar sounds)
  - one interesting challenge is how to measure it
  - I think I have a really good instinct for how feedback loops can exist in business and development